 AML Customer Screening: Fintechs Vs Banks

 In today’s anti-money laundering (AML) environment, it is widely accepted that effective customer screening should include checks for politically exposed persons (PEPs), sanctioned entities and adverse media information.
-In contrast, the traditional view held by some banks is that screening for ‘only’ PEPs and sanctions fulfils legal and regulatory requirements.
+In contrast, the traditional view held by some on customer screening in banking is that screening for ‘only’ PEPs and sanctions fulfils legal and regulatory requirements.
 But this misconception is set to change, if it hasn’t already, especially with the adoption of the 5th – and eventually 6th – EU Anti-Money Laundering Directives (5AMLD and 6AMLD).
-Financial technology companies (Fintechs) are currently taking a more wide-ranging approach and this blog explores the differences between traditional approaches and how modern customer screening ought to be done.
+Financial technology companies (FinTechs) are currently taking a more wide-ranging approach.
+This blog explores the differences between traditional approaches and how modern customer screening ought to be done.

-Worryingly, some major banks are still of the opinion that simply screening for PEPs and sanctions constitutes an acceptable standard – are you happy just doing the lowest level of due diligence?
+Worryingly, some major banks are still of the opinion that simply screening for PEPs and sanctions constitutes an acceptable standard of customer screening in the banking industry.
+This approach is just not enough in today’s globally-connected financial world.
+Are you happy just doing the lowest level of due diligence?
 If so, why?
 And what are you missing?
 Do you know what your ‘peers’ are doing and how your efforts compare?
 Is your decision motivated, or at least influenced, by resourcing or staffing limitations?
 How would you justify your comfort to a regulator?

 There have been several new entrants to the financial services arena and they have introduced innovative ways of doing business, not least of which address customer onboarding.
-Traditional participants would tend to carry out a significant amount of due diligence and underwriting when taking on a new relationship, whereas fintechs have, perhaps understandably, asked the question “Why?” and examined the effectiveness of such processes.
-The approach taken by these next-generation players involves doing more with less and identifying the most efficient ways of doing business; it shouldn’t just be about how many people you employ.
+With traditional AML customer screening in banks, participants would tend to carry out a significant amount of due diligence and underwriting when taking on a new relationship, whereas FinTechs have, perhaps understandably, asked the question “Why?” and examined the effectiveness of such processes.

-A key difference between traditional banks and fintechs is the amount of screening they carry out at the start of the customer relationship.
-Fintechs have demonstrated a ‘light touch’ approach can confidently be employed when applying a suitable Risk Based Approach (RBA) and they also often apply additional methods including ongoing screening and portfolio management as necessary.
+A key difference between traditional customer screening in banking and modern FinTech customer screening is the amount of screening they carry out at the start of the customer relationship.
+Fintechs have demonstrated that a ‘light touch’ approach can confidently be employed when applying a suitable Risk-Based Approach (RBA) and they also often apply additional methods including ongoing screening and portfolio management as necessary.

 As technical sophistication continues to evolve, so too must financial institutions.
-If not saddled with the ‘baggage’ and legacy issues associated with traditional banks you can move much more swiftly and effectively whilst maintaining compliance, growing your market share as you do so, and still ‘learning on the job’.
-Now, I’m not saying that fintechs do the lowest level of due diligence required and stop there – far from it.
+The efficiency of AML customer screening in banking can improve by adopting some of these modern strategies.
+If not saddled with the ‘baggage’ and legacy issues associated with traditional banks, you can move much more swiftly and effectively whilst maintaining compliance, growing your market share as you do so, and still ‘learning on the job’.
+Now, I’m not saying that FinTechs do the lowest level of due diligence required and stop there – far from it.
 But arguably the hardest part of the customer lifecycle has been completed upon opening the new account.
 What comes next is another key difference between traditional and start-up banks, namely that of maintaining the customer relationship at ‘renewal’ or if/when certain ‘trigger events’ occur.

 Either way, can we afford to get it wrong?
 Most definitely not.
-The risks of failure are obvious, not only from a financial penalty perspective but also from allowing criminals to gain access to the financial markets, the prevention of which is something that RDC takes very seriously.
-There is a resulting reputational risk if the external world perceives lack of rigour in banks identifying those who are cheating the system.
+The risks of failure in AML customer screening for banks and FinTechs are obvious, not only from a financial penalty perspective but also from allowing criminals to gain access to the financial markets, the prevention of which is something that RDC takes very seriously.
+There is a resulting reputational risk if the external world perceives a lack of rigour in banks or FinTechs identifying those who are cheating the system.